AqwamCreates/DataPredict/docs/API/Models/MeanShift.md

 * bandwidthStep: Number of clusters for model to train and predict on.

-* distanceFunction: The function that the model will use to train. distanceFunction available are “Euclidean” and “Manhattan“.
+* distanceFunction: The function that the model will use to train.
+Available options are:

+  * Euclidean

+  * Manhattan

+  * CosineDistance

 #### Returns: